-Purported U.S. Samsung Galaxy S IV screenshots surface, back up 'Smart scroll' and 'Smart pause' leaksAlex Wagner - Senior News Editor
+Purported U.S. Samsung Galaxy S IV screenshots surface, back up 'Smart scroll' and 'Smart pause' leaksAlex Wagner - Editorial Director of News and Content

 Remember those screenshots from earlier this morning that showed new "Smart pause" and "Smart scroll" features in a version of Android 4.2.1 for the Samsung Galaxy S III?
 Turns out that that's not the only possible Galaxy S leak that we're getting today, as GSM Israel has shared a handful of screenshots that it says are from a U.S. version of the Galaxy S IV.
 While the original report doesn't say exactly which variant this is, the "4G" indicator up in the status bar suggests that this is an AT&T-flavored unit.